Human Resources

 Wellness at Reed

-The Wellness Committee serves the Reed community by providing holistic wellness programs to the Staff and Faculty, with the goal of promoting a healthy lifestyle and increasing overall fulfillment.
+The Wellness Committee serves the Reed community by providing holistic wellness programs to faculty and staff, with the goal of promoting a healthy lifestyle and increasing overall fulfillment.
 We create and promote programs that relate to physical, mental, and emotional wellness.

 Always Any time Walk on a Whim